coderefinery/2023-03-21-workshop/content/questions/day4.md

 ### Recording computational environments
 https://coderefinery.github.io/reproducible-research/environments/

-75. It sounds like Radovan was talking about what is on his screen without sharing? nvm video was stuck on my end somehow
+75. It sounds like the instructor was talking about what is on his screen without sharing? nvm video was stuck on my end somehow
     - Something a bit strange is going on here... but seems to work overall.

 76. I was wondering if the workflow is using some tool like Binder and or depends on some integration with github, it can be unaccessible in the future, right?
 Is there some way to use containers, dockers that is possible to rely on in the long run?